The Non-Stop Flight: Filming

 Johnson got permission from the United States Navy to use the actual PN-9 No 1 flying boat in his movie.
 Besides using the original plane, he also got the complete cooperation of the US Navy in making this photoplay.
 The Navy not only allowed Johnson to film flying scenes but paraded the entire battle fleet consisting of Dreadnoughts, Destroyers, and Submarines for Emory to film.

 Johnson publicly denied published reports he intended to make his film a political weapon.
 Johnson suppressed rumors that he made specific arrangements with the Naval Department for their full endorsement.
 Johnson also squelched rumors the production had any significance in the aviation controversy concerning Colonel Billy Mitchell in Washington.

 Johnson addressed these rumors by stating:

 Locations

 Principal photography and Exteriors were shot in San Diego, California.
 Closing shots were filmed in San Francisco, California.
-Aerial photography was shot over the Pacific ocean with the complete cooperation of the United States Navy.
-The final edited version consisted of six reels and run approximately 71 minutes.
+Aerial photography was shot over the Pacific Ocean with the complete cooperation of the United States Navy.
+The final edited version consisted of six reels and ran approximately 71 minutes.